YottaDB/YDBDoc/MessageRecovery/errors.rst

 COMMITWAITSTUCK, Pid wwww timed out after waiting tttt minute(s) for nnnn concurrent YottaDB process(es) to finish commits in database file dddd

-Run Time Error: This error message indicates that a process could not finish database transaction commit and timed out waiting for other concurrent processes to finish.
+Run Time Error: This error message indicates that a process could not finish a database transaction commit and timed out waiting for other concurrent processes to finish.

 Action: Check the operator log for accompanying COMMITWAITPID messages.
-Every concurrent YottaDB processes reported with the COMMITWAITSTUCK messages would have accompanying COMMITWAITPID message(s).
+Every concurrent YottaDB process reporting COMMITWAITSTUCK messages would have accompanying COMMITWAITPID message(s).
 If so, review those messages.
 If not, report to your YottaDB support channel with system log and operator log information.

 ----------------
 COMPILEQUALS